ifilgud/WoWClassCodexDownloader/README.md

 A simple downloader program for the [ClassCodex](https://addons.wago.io/addons/classcodex) Addon for World of Warcraft. (https://www.icy-veins.com/download)

-The program downloads the latest production build of ClassCodex, verifies the downloaded files using SHA-256 checksums, and installs or updates the addon in your addons folder defined in the appsettings file.
+The program downloads the latest production build of ClassCodex, verifies the downloaded files using SHA-256 checksums, and installs or updates the addon in your AddOns folder.

 ## Features